 Mission Santa Clara was the eighth one built in California.
-It was founded January 12, 1777, by Father Thomas de la Pena.
+It was founded on January 12, 1777, by Father Thomas de la Pena.

 Interesting Facts about Mission Santa Clara